Training in Virtual Reality

 It can be easy to look at VR and assume that it holds a similar impact to other mediums, such as videos or interactive screens.
 However, VR offers an undeniably human element to your training.
 Standing in a virtual space, surrounded by a fully interactive environment engages a user beyond idle viewing of a screen.
 There is a sense of space and depth that is essential to being ‘present’.
 Users in headsets can easily occupy the same space, using head and hand tracking to help represent their presence through VR avatars.
 Entire conversations can be had with two occupants halfway across the world from one another, yet the two can still share the same virtual conference space.
 While the impact of this human element seems small on paper, it’s integral to the identity of this tool.
 It isn’t just a screen, or a video.
 VR is a tool for empathy via physical-representation, allowing us to extend our senses to feel like we’re somewhere else.
 The doors to how we engage with the world around us are continuing to broaden, and VR has opened an avenue to bring fully realized virtual environments to the world of mainstream learning.

 Learning by doing is an incredibly valuable way of processing and remembering the information you’ve received.
 The immersion of VR and its ability to simulate situations using spatial awareness creates an environment that is perfect for ‘learning by doing’.
-In a study carried out by the National Training Library, retention rates for lecture style learning were at 5% and reading rates were at 10%, while the method of VRLearn had a retention rate of 75%, which allows learners to make critical errors and experience the results in a safe environment.1 VR combines the structure of easily repeatable and guided practice with elements of real-word experience to create an experience that makes learning feel secondhand.
+In a study carried out by the National Training Library, retention rates for lecture-style learning were at 5% and reading rates were at 10%, while the method of VRLearn had a retention rate of 75%, which allows learners to make critical errors and experience the results in a safe environment.1 VR combines the structure of easily repeatable and guided practice with elements of real-word experience to create an experience that makes learning feel secondhand.

 No, VR isn’t going to eradicate your conference calls and monthly webinars.
-Pdfs and powerpoint documents are still integral to your office, and you’re not likely to start having every meetings take place in VR.
+Pdfs and PowerPoint documents are still integral to your office, and you’re not likely to start having every meeting take place in VR.
 However, VR is entering the world of enterprise training, and it has found its niche within digestible, 5-10 minute training simulations.
 It allows users to quickly adjust, and better retain the motions of their new job, while simultaneously broadening the range of what would be feasible within a real-world training seminar.
 Computer simulations and training seminars will see new light in this hardware, and open up a whole new avenue for the production of experiential training.